 This Annual Report contains incidents reported by Complainants or Responsible Employees.
-Responsible Employees have an obligation under Title IX to promptly report any disclosure of sexual misconduct to the Title IX Office, including any known details.
-When a Responsible Employee shares information with the Title IX Office, outreach is made to the Complainant and they are given resources, options, and an invitation to meet.
+Responsible Employees have an obligation under the Sexual and Gender-Based Misconduct Policy to promptly report any disclosure of sexual misconduct to the Title IX Coordinators, including any known details.
+When a Responsible Employee shares information with the Title IX Coordinators, outreach is made to the Complainant and they are given resources, options, and an invitation to meet.